-Cash flows: Inflows and outflows of cash and cash equivalents (learn more in CFI’s Ultimate Cash Flow Guide)
+Cash Flow: Inflows and outflows of cash and cash equivalents (learn more in CFI’s Ultimate Cash Flow Guide)

 Cash Balance: Cash on hand and demand deposits (cash balance on the balance sheet)

 Cash Equivalents: Cash equivalents include cash held as bank deposits, short-term investments, and any very easily cash-convertible assets – includes overdrafts and cash equivalents with short-term maturities (less than three months).

 Operating activities are the principal revenue-producing activities of the entity.
 Cash Flow from Operations typically include the cash flows associated with sales, purchases, and other expenses.

-The company’s chief finance officer chooses between the direct and indirect presentation of operating cash flow:
+The company’s chief finance officer (CFO) chooses between the direct and indirect presentation of operating cash flow:

 |Change in working capital||ΔWC|